GuilhermeBatistaEvangelista/BasicRag/README.md

 - [chromadb](https://github.com/chroma-core/chroma)
 ### Quick Start

 To get started, create and configure the variables in the `.env` file as per example in `example.env`.
+The context data must be added to a `dataset` folder in the directory.

 The project can be set up either by installing the dependencies with a package manager and running `main.py`, or by using [Docker](https://www.docker.com/) to run it in an interactive shell.